 I work for a small company in rural Alaska.
-We live on-site and a distance from the nearest community.
-Although more than 20 of us work here in the summer, only three of us stay here in the winter.
+We live on site and a distance from the nearest community.
+Although more than twenty of us work here in the summer, only three of us stay here in the winter.
 My two coworkers are a couple.

 Yesterday after dinner, I overheard “Jane” sobbing.
-When I asked her if she was OK, she said, “Mike just beat the s— out of me.”
+When I asked her if she was okay, she said, “Mike just beat the shit out of me.”
 She looked horrible.
-I asked her if this had happened before and she said yes.
+I asked her if this had happened before and she said “yes.”
 But she told me I wasn’t to say anything, and then headed back to the room that Mike and she share.
-I begged her not to put herself at risk but she told me I didn’t understand and that she could handle it.
+I begged her not to put herself at risk, but she told me I didn’t understand and that she could handle it.

 Do I tell my employer or is it Jane and Mike’s personal business?

-It may be their personal business but it’s your workplace.
+It may be their personal business, but it’s your workplace.
 Yes, you should call, for both your and Jane’s sake.
-He’s threatened you and has hurt her.
+He’s threatened you and hurt her.
 Your employer has a duty to maintain a safe work environment for you.
 Your employer can’t, unless you explain what’s going on.

 When you call, make sure you won’t be overheard, or this situation could escalate quickly.
 Also, while you may not be able to get Jane to accept help, you need to try.
 That starts with getting you both off-site and away from Mike.
 She urgently needs to talk to a counselor experienced in domestic violence.